 The base itself should be low profile and made from stronger materials such as high grade of steel or of thicker cross-section so as to match the loading expectation of the braced post application.
 The bolt circle is an ideal tower end fitting for these more robust applications.

+Fig. 8: Line post drop tongue fitting limits this braced post assembly.
 The line post end fitting, in this case a standard line post drop tongue, is the weak link of a traditional braced post assembly since this fitting does not have sufficient tensile strength to withstand higher braced post combined loads.
 This deficiency is only compounded by the fact that pulling angle changes the breaking limit of the fitting.
 While a fitting has greatest strength when both ears are pulled straight apart, if both ears are instead being pulled at angles breaking strength decreases as angle increases.
 Maximum performance of any braced post can therefore only be realized if the limitation of the line end fitting is overcome using a higher strength adaptor bracket (best if mounted to a bolt circle end fitting on the post).

 The brace insulator primarily holds vertical loads and some of the transverse loads.
 Brace capacity can be maximized by increasing the SML rating of the suspension insulator.
 The brace insulator will rarely, if ever, be the limitation for a braced post.
 It is unlikely to ever be loaded to the point of breaking since the rod or end fitting will likely fail long before the brace.

 Now, with a new base, line end connection and increased SML brace, the final component to upgrade is the core rod.
 As mentioned, when the limits for all the individual elements of a braced post are equal, the assembly will be limited by rod buckling:

 • The post in a braced post application primarily withstands compression and longitudinal loads;

 • The post is most resistant to compression when applied at zero-degree upsweep;